PTC-Education/PTC-Education.github.io/docs/casestudies/README.md

         <h2>Webinars</h2>
         <div>Each semester, we hold a PTC EDU Tech Webinar to highlight the work being done by our education collaborators. <a href="https://docs.google.com/forms/d/e/1FAIpQLSdY4ycp_AAJ4CNSGHRcMVVIT9qJ55Z5aFWB85smU-FEjOotdA/viewform">Register for the PTC EDU Tech Webinar series.</a>
         </div>
-        <div>Visit the <a href="https://ptc-education.github.io/docs/casestudies/webinars">archive of Webinar Recordings</a> to watch past PTC EDU Tech Webinars.
+        <div>Visit the <a href="https://ptc-education.github.io/docs/casestudies/webinars">archive of Webinar Recordings</a> to watch past PTC EDU Tech Webinars.<br /><br />
         </div>
     </div>
     <div class="container">
         <h2>DX Research and Teaching</h2>
-        <div>PTC Education aims to encourage thought leadership through strong collaborations with University and STEM instrucdtors who are doing cutting edge Digital Transformation and Industry 4.0 research and teaching. <a href="https://ptc-education.github.io/docs/casestudies/research">Select outcomes from some of those collaborations are highlighted in this section.</a></div>
+        <div>PTC Education aims to encourage thought leadership through strong collaborations with University and STEM instrucdtors who are doing cutting edge Digital Transformation and Industry 4.0 research and teaching. <a href="https://ptc-education.github.io/docs/casestudies/research">Select outcomes from some of those collaborations are highlighted in this section.</a><br /><br /></div>
     </div>
     <div class="container">
         <h2>DX Publications</h2>